 Step 1: Decide to disclose full or partial data

 Saint Paul gives property owners the option to disclose full or partial data on their property’s energy and water use when complying with this ordinance.
-Submitting full data takes no extra effort and provides access to energy efficiency support, recognition, and Energize Saint Paul programs like our Energy Concierge Service.
-Property owners who submit full data will also have their properties recognized in the Race to Reduce, joining over 200 properties that have already benchmarked.
+Submitting full data takes no extra effort and provides access to energy efficiency support, Energize Saint Paul programs like our Energy Concierge Service, and recognition of energy efficiency leadership by the City of Saint Paul as part of the Race to Reduce.

 Full Disclosure: When you submit your data through the Energy Star Portfolio Manager, energy and water usage as well as property info are sent to the City.